spatialthoughts/qgis-tutorials/README.md

 To contribute or update the tutorials, you must install Sphinx locally, make changes to the `.rst` files, build the HTML pages and send a pull request.

+## Clone the Repository

+The respository is very large and contains over 10 years of history.
+You don't need all the history locally, so just clone it with `--depth 1` option to get only the latest files.

+    git clone --depth 1 git@github.com:spatialthoughts/qgis-tutorials.git --no-single-branch
+    cd qgis-tutorials

 ## Install Dependencies

 ### Linux/Mac